cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 of using the classical architecture with a Barman server which backup many PostgreSQL instances, the operator will use the `barman-cloud-wal-archive` and `barman-cloud-backup` tools.
+As a result, base backups will be *tarballs*.
+Both base backups and WAL files can be compressed and encrypted.

 For this it is required an image with `barman-cli-cloud` installed.
 The image `quay.io/2ndquadrant/postgres` can be used for this scope,